dougUCN/LANE-client/CONTRIBUTING.md

 This will pause the production client, check for updates, rebuild the client, and redeploy.

+**Note:** Changes to the `deploy-prod/lane.conf` file will not propagate to the actual Nginx config file located in production.
+This needs to be done manually

 The steps for setting up the client on the LANL production server for the first time are as follows:

 1. Make sure that the production backend server has been deployed as described [here](https://github.com/dougUCN/LANE-server)